Abiodun Michael Olatokun FRSA- Human Rights Barrister

 Fighting for a better world

-I am a barrister at 36 Public and Human Rights in London specialising in equality, human rights, employment, property, technology and public law.
+I am a barrister at 36 Public and Human Rights in London specialising in equality, human rights, employment, property, education, immigration and public law.

 I am an activist and charity director working to improve levels of participation in democracy, particularly amongst young people.